jac18281828/zokratescrucible/README.md

 ## Overview

 A development playground provides a safe and isolated environment where software developers can experiment, test, and iterate on ZoKrates zkSNARKS.
-They can generate code, Solididty components, or an entire proof.
+They can generate code, Solidity components, or an entire proof.
 This is a space separate from a production environment where developers can try out new ideas, troubleshoot issues, and learn without affecting the actual users or systems.

 Key features of Zokrates Crucible development playground: